meteor/meteor/packages/babel/README.md

 * `babel` - Exposes the [Babel API](https://babeljs.io/docs/usage/api/) on the
   symbol `Babel`.
 For example, `Babel.transform(code, options)`.

-* `babel-runtime` - Meteor versions of the external helpers used by Babel-generated code.
+* `packages/meteor/babel-runtime.js` - Meteor versions of the external
+  helpers used by Babel-generated code.
 Meteor's core packages must run on IE 8 without polyfills, so these helpers cannot assume the existence of `Object.defineProperty`, `Object.freeze`, and so on.

 * `babel-tests` - Tests of the Babel API, transpilation, and functioning of transpiled code.
 These tests document and check our assumptions